McIVER ARENA,

 LITTLE LASIER MEADOW HORSE CAMPGROUND

-Location: 33 miles (55 minutes) north of central Truckee (nearest intersection: Hwy 89 North / Jackson Meadows Road).
-See map.
+LOCATION: 33 miles (55 minutes) north of central Truckee (nearest intersection: Hwy 89 North / Jackson Meadows Road) GPS 39.49146, -120.51487

-Description: Established horse camp near scenic Jackson Meadow Reservoir in the Tahoe National Forest.
+DESCRIPTION: Established horse camp near scenic Jackson Meadow Reservoir in the Tahoe National Forest.
 The location provides a great base camp for a wide range of recreational activities, including boating, fishing, hiking, horseback riding and hunting.
 The Pacific Crest Trail passes just half a mile away from the campground.
 This facility is operated and maintained by the Tahoe National Forest.
 Permanent horse corrals and general campsite maintenance provided by Gold Country Trails Council.

 Reservations required, learn more here.